popeyed5/AimTrainer/README.md

 # AimTrainer
 2D Aim Trainer.
 Similar to Osu!
+Made for a 2-hour challenge.